FIDIC Seminars – Claims

 The Engineer under FIDIC forms of contract: Real-life questions

-New Guidelines for Arbitration and Mediation in Indian Public Procurement Contracts: An Overview for International Practitioners
+New Arbitration and Mediation Guidelines for Indian Public Procurement Contracts

 CAB to Resolution: Steering Clear of Conflicts